 I get requests from time to time from individuals who want me to evaluate their theory of physics or cosmology.
+(More often, they are hoping I will simply agree with them and help them promote their idea.)
 Here is how I see the situation:

 Science in general and my specialty of theoretical physics in particular is an extremely technical subject which has seen amazing advances, especially in the last century or so.
 New contributions need to connect with existing knowledge to be viable.
 By far the best way to achieve this connection is through careful study of the standard physics curriculum, starting with high school, and then college.

 If you wish to make original contributions to theoretical physics a PhD in theoretical physics is key.
 During your PhD program you will start to make original contributions under supervision of your thesis advisor.
 If your PhD work is sufficiently successful you may get opportunities to continue your research career and with continued success may eventually land a long term research position.
 As your career continues you will be expected to continue making original contributions.
 Initially your PhD and Postdoctoral mentors will help you network with the community if they are sufficiently pleased with your progress, but also an element of luck can play a role.
 Should your reputation grow, as you present your work in meetings and journals, more colleagues will show an interest in your work and offer their opinions and evaluations.This is how I get involved with evaluating the work of people outside my own research group.